garbo999/garbo999.github.io/_posts/2017-08-21-first-complete-run-moses-experiment-management-system.markdown

 Of course, there are a number of problems to overcome to get the EMS up and running the first time.
 All in all, it took me a couple of weeks of part-time effort to solve the initial problems, most of which came down to figuring out how to install the tools and correctly point to them (as well as correctly formatted versions of the corpora) in the configuration file ([config.toy]((/assets/misc/config.toy))).

-Once all of the steps have run (requiring 4:30 h in this case with 4 processors and 8 GB RAM), the final EMS step assesses how well the engine is working based on the BLEU score.
+Once all of the steps have run (requiring approx. 4:30 h in this case with 4 processors and 8 GB RAM), the final EMS step assesses how well the engine is working based on the BLEU score.
 Here is the initial result:

 {% highlight shell %}
 gary@moses:~/workspace/experiment$ cat evaluation/report.3